binhchay1/cloudarcane/wp-content/plugins/mashsharer/readme.txt

 = 3.7.0 =
 * Fix: PHP Warning: Invalid argument supplied for foreach() in meta-box.php
-* Fix: Set the share count query rate limit to 1req/5min
+* Fix: Set the social share count query rate limit to 1req/5min
 * New: Compatible up to WordPress 5.2.4

 = 3.6.8 =
-* New: Add new filter mashsb_allowed_post_types for allowing or disabling share counts on particular posts types to lower the API requests to sharedcount.com
+* New: Add new filter mashsb_allowed_post_types for allowing or disabling social share counts on particular posts types to lower the API requests to sharedcount.com
 * Tweak: sharedcount.com lowered their free API limit to 500 daily requests.
 Change description in MashShare!
 * Fix: Changed register link for sharedcount.com
 * Fix: PHP Warning: Invalid argument supplied for foreach() in meta-box.php